-Ben Lindley joined the University of Wisconsin-Madison’s Department of Engineering Physics as Assistant Professor of Nuclear Engineering and Engineering Physics in 2020.
+Ben Lindley joined the University of Wisconsin-Madison’s Department of Nuclear Engineering & Engineering Physics as Assistant Professor of Nuclear Engineering and Engineering Physics in 2020.
 His current research spans nuclear reactor physics, advanced reactor design and integrated energy systems.
 Project partners include multiple national laboratories, advanced reactor vendors and EPRI.
 Current and new projects include: two new DOE-funded projects on reducing the cost of advanced nuclear reactors through design; integration of nuclear and solar energy integration for cogeneration of electricity and clean water, spanning design and computational methods development activities; Multiphysics modelling of the SNAP nuclear reactors; support to the Fast Modular Reactor with the Advanced Reactor Demonstration Program; nuclear district heating; safety analysis of ATF concepts within Light Water Reactor Sustainability Program.
 Ben holds a joint faculty appointment at Argonne National Laboratory.

 Please see lab website reti.ep.wisc.edu for more information